-Evaluation of Success (if project Next Step s Project# Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) status is complete) HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Next Steps 1.
+Project to be included in 2023 HMP or Discontinue 2.
+If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+3. If discontinue, explain why.
 Change in New York State" reports (2011, and 2014 Supplement) developed by the New York State Energy Research and Development Authority (NYSERDA), as well as other state and nationally-recognized, peer-reviewed, science- based sources of climate projection data and information, as available WC-24 Promote County and Municipal participation in the Climate Smart Communities program.
 Flood All County Departments and Agencies In Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Include in 20 2.
-3. 023 HMP WC-25 Floodprone Critical Facilities in Warren County - Identify Critical Facilities at which the structures or the parcel are located wholly or partially within the 100-year floodplain.
+Include in 2023 HMP 2.
+3. WC-25 Floodprone Critical Facilities in Warren County - Identify Critical Facilities at which the structures or the parcel are located wholly or partially within the 100-year floodplain.
 The County will compile the names, types, locations of facilities and their relationships to the flood zone(s).
 Flood County OEM, NYS DHSES In Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Include in 20 2.
-3. 023 HMP
+Include in 2023 HMP 2.
+3.

-Evaluation of Success (if project Next Step os

-status is complete) 1.
-Project to be included in 2023 HMP or Discontinue

-# # Project DeiefCommune Chahara (In Danaman 2.
-If including action in the 2023

-Project # Hazard(s) Brief Summary of the Original Status (In Progress, Ongoing, No HMP, revise/reword to be more specific (as appropriate).

-ъ.
-Once the Critical Addressed Problem Responsible Party Progress, Complete) 3.
+Evaluation of Success (if project status is complete ) Next Steps 1.
+Project to be included in 2023 Project # Project Hazard(s) Brief Summary of the Original Status (In Progress, Ongoing, No HMP or Discontinue 2.
+If including action in the 2023 HMP, revise/reword to be more specific (as appropriate). e 2 Addressed Problem Responsible Party Progress, Complete) 3.
 If discontinue, explain why.

-Facilities are identified,

-identify appropriate

-level of protection for

-the facilities.
-Indicate

-whether there is no

-history of flooding and

-conditions exist where

-future damage is unlikely

-or if there is a history of

-flooding or future

-damage is likely based

-on existing conditions.

-For those facilities that

-have been damaged

-previously, identify any

-known protection

-measures already in

-place.

-If protective measures

-are in place, evaluate

-potential long-term

-mitigation actions to

-eliminate the need for

-response

-If no protective

-measures are in place,

-assemble a planning

-team to collaborate on

-mitigation alternatives to

-reduce or eliminate the

-vulnerability to flooding.

-The Critical Facilities

-that fall into this

-Evaluation of Success (if project Next Step s

-status is complete) 1.
-Project to be included in 2023 HMP or Discontinue

-Project 2.
-If including action in the 2023

-Project # 1100004/0\ Brief Summary of the Original Status (In Progress, Ongoing, No HMP, revise/reword to be more specific (as appropriate).

-Pro Hazard(s) Addressed Problem Responsible Party Progress, Complete) 3.

-category will be

-protected to a 500-year

-flood event.

-Timeframe for this

-action is as follows:

-6 months: convene a

-meeting of communities

-and stakeholders for

-critical facilities in the

-floodplain to assess

-response or mitigation

-measures; develop a

-prioritized list based on

-extent of past damages,

-the relative isolation of the facility, the number

-of residents dependent

-on it, etc.

-12 months: meet and

-then conduct site visits

-with NYS DHSES

-mitigation staff using the

-prioritized list;

-24 months: prepare

-complete on-site

-information for the

-stakeholders; who is

-responsible for

-coordinating the action;

-what is needed for each

-facility during a flooding

-event; who is contacted

-to obtain the needed

-supplies
+Once the Critical Facilities are identified, identify appropriate level of protection for the facilities.
+Indicate whether there is no history of flooding and conditions exist where future damage is unlikely or if there is a history of flooding or future damage is likely based on existing conditions.
+For those facilities that have been damaged previously, identify any known protection measures already in place.
+If protective measures are in place, evaluate potential long-term mitigation actions to eliminate the need for response If no protective measures are in place, assemble a planning team to collaborate on mitigation alternatives to reduce or eliminate the vulnerability to flooding.
+The Critical Facilities that fall into this

+Evaluation of Success (if project status is complete ) Next Step 1. s Project to be included in 2023 HMP or Discontinue Project # to o A Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) 2.
+3. If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why. category will be protected to a 500-year flood event.
+Timeframe for this action is as follows: 6 months: convene a meeting of communities and stakeholders for critical facilities in the floodplain to assess response or mitigation measures; develop a prioritized list based on extent of past damages, the relative isolation of the facility, the number of residents dependent on it, etc. 12 months: meet and then conduct site visits with NYS DHSES mitigation staff using the prioritized list; 24 months: prepare complete on-site information for the stakeholders; who is responsible for coordinating the action; what is needed for each facility during a flooding event; who is contacted to obtain the needed supplies